Blog, news and resources | Woolton Tutors

 Good luck!

-How to use statistical tests in A-level biologyThere’s much more help with statistical tests, p-values, significance etc. (and model answers to statistics exam questions) in our eBook “How to use statistical tests in A-level biology”, available here
+How to use statistical tests in A-level biologyThere’s much more help with statistical tests, p-values, significance etc. (and model answers to statistics exam questions) in our eBook “How to use statistical tests in A-level biology”, available here.
+We also offer annotated model answers to A-level biology papers.

 If you’d like to work through some A-level biology statistics questions, from exam boards like AQA, please get in touch with me at Woolton Tutors, and we can set up some online A-level biology tutoring sessions.
 Alternatively, AQA students might be interested in my weekly A-level biology masterclass sessions for practice on exam technique.